marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Security and Efficiency Game Server &#x1F537;
-  * Server responsible for information security and enforcing game rules:
+  * Server responsible for information security and enforcing game rules

-    1) Sending game world state needed for immediate display, which can result in client lag under bandwidth constraints
+  * Sending game world state needed for immediate display
+    * Results in **client lag under bandwidth constraints**
-    2) Sending the player the entire world state, which results in faster display for the player under the same bandwidth constraints, but exposes that data to interception or manipulation—a trade-off between security and efficiency
+  * Sending the player the entire world state
+    * Results in faster display for  player under the same bandwidth constraints
+    * Exposes  data to interception or manipulation
+    * Trade-off between security and efficiency

 ---